Parish of St Sylvanus, Pokuase: History

 The late Fr.
 Lawrence Duho, an assistant to Fr.
 Oppong also helped immensely to build on what their predecessor had done.

 In March 1999, the late Fr.
 Patrick Charkitey was made the Parish Priest to succeed Fr.
 Miguel Oppong.
 During his time his assistant was Fr.
 Matthias Kotoka Amuzu.
 After Fr.
 Charkiteys death Fr.
 Amuzu worked with the Pokuase Church for a short period.
 When Fr.
 Amuzu was left alone at Nima, Rev. Father Benjamin Poku Donkor then working at the National Catholic Secretariat celebrate mass at St Sylvanus Pokuase.

 Fr.
 Mintah took over from Fr.
 Charkitey and it was during his time that renovation work was started on the old school building but he could not complete it before he was transferred.
 Fr.
 Edmund Ekow Neizer took over from Fr.
 Mintah and completed renovations work on the school building, worked on the church building and roofed it.
 He converted the piggery into a classroom block.

-St. Sylvanus Rectorate

-On 11 June 2006, the St. Sylvanus was elevated to a rectorate and the first Parochial Administrator Fr.
-George Ekow Mensah and his Vicar Fr.
-Albert Gyapaning celebrated mass in the church.
-Fr.
-Albert Gyapaning had a short stay and was transferred to St. Theresa's Catholic Church, Kaneshie.
-Fr.
-Peter Hesse was the next vicar to work in the parish and later came Fr.
-Nicholas Dzikunu.
-Joseph Arthur Akado was son of the first catechist who has been a catechist of the church since the late 1970s to date and was made Extra Ordinary Minister of the Holy Eucharist.

-In 2008, the church celebrated its 60th Anniversary under the theme 'Ebenezer thus far the Lord has brought us' St. Sylvanus Church has about 1000 parishioners and a choir.
-From February 2010 the church holds two Sunday masses.

-St. Sylvanus Parish

-The church was elevated to a parish on Sunday 7 September 2014.
-The Metropolitan Archbishop of Accra, Most Rev. Fr.
-Gabriel Charles Palmer Buckle installed Rev Fr.
-George Ekow Mensah as first parish priest of the church.
-There was a dedication of the church on Saturday 6 September 2014.